Create unit tests

 to have a browser-like environment for testing. - roots: Root of the project from where Jest can start looking for tests.

-- setupFiles: It's a list of modules you want to run before running each test file.
+- setupFiles: A list of modules you want to run before running each test file.
 They're executed before a test framework like

 @testing-library